lymanepp/lymanepp.github.io/docs/catholicism.md

 ### The Doctrine of Papal Infallibility

 The First Vatican Council (1869-1870) proclaimed the doctrine of papal infallibility, asserting that the Pope is preserved from error when proclaiming doctrines of faith and morals.
-This doctrine, while rooted in the Church’s tradition of apostolic succession, is not explicitly detailed in Scripture.
+This doctrine, while rooted in the Church’s tradition of apostolic succession, is not based on Scripture.

 ### Sacred Heart Devotion